adap/flower/baselines/depthfl/README.md

 ### Stateful clients comment

-To implement feddyn, stateful clients that store prev_grads information are needed.
-Since flwr does not yet officially support stateful clients, it was implemented as a temporary measure by loading prev_grads from disk when creating a client, and then storing it again on disk after learning.
-Specifically, there are files that store the state of each client in the prev_grads folder.
+To implement `feddyn`, stateful clients that store prev_grads information are needed.
+Since flwr does not yet officially support stateful clients, it was implemented as a temporary measure by loading `prev_grads` from disk when creating a client, and then storing it again on disk after learning.
+Specifically, there are files that store the state of each client in the `prev_grads` folder.

 ## Expected Results